GabLeRoux/generator-coffee-karma/README.md

-# Generator CoffeeScript & Karma
+# Generator Coffee Karma
-A Yeoman generator to scaffold CoffeeScript projects, test it with karma (Jasmine) and run build tasks with Grunt.
+A Yeoman generator to scaffold CoffeeScript projects, who are immediately testable with karma (Jasmine).
+Grunt is configured to do building, git commits, version labeling and github pushes on the fly, yeah!

 ## Installation
 First you need to install the generator on your machine.
-Use [npm](http://www.npmjs.com) to global install the generator;
+Use [NPM](http://www.npmjs.com) to global install the generator;

 ```
 npm install -g generator-coffeescript-karma